ClickHouse/clickhouse-docs/docs/en/integrations/migration/rockset.md

 Let's get started!

+## Immediate assistance

+If you need immediate assistance, please contact us by filling out [this form](https://clickhouse.com/company/contact?loc=docs-rockest-migrations) and human will get in touch with you!

 ## ClickHouse vs Rockset - High-Level Comparison

 We'll begin with a brief overview of its strengths and where you might see some benefits compared to Rockset.